Travel guide

 Roaming after Brexit: what changed

 Direct answer: Since Brexit, the UK is no longer part of European roaming.
-This means that your Spanish "roaming like at home" tariff does not cover you for free in London: many operators have started charging for data usage there again.
-A local eSIM bypasses this cost because it connects to British networks with its own tariff, not your Spanish operator's.
+This means your Spanish "roaming like at home" plan doesn't cover you for free in London: many operators have started charging for data usage there again.
+A local eSIM avoids this cost because it connects to British networks with its own rate, not your Spanish operator's.

-Tip: Don't assume that "Europe" includes the UK in your tariff.
+Tip: Don't assume that "Europe" includes the UK in your plan.
 The UK, Switzerland, and Andorra are usually separate.
 Check the fine print of your plan before landing in London.

 How many GB for 3, 4, or 5 days

-For a long weekend, most travelers are comfortable with between 2 and 5 GB.
-The trick is how you use your phone: if you're using maps, WhatsApp, and social media, you'll use little; if you're streaming video, or sharing your connection with a laptop, it adds up quickly.
-In London, you'll have Wi-Fi in your hotel and many cafes, so download offline maps and series at night and save your data for when you're out and about.
-Here's a guide for normal use per day:
+For a long weekend, most travelers feel comfortable with between 2 and 5 GB.
+The trick is how you use your phone: if you're only using maps, WhatsApp, and social media, you'll use little; if you stream video, use it as a hotspot, or share your connection with a laptop, it will add up quickly.
+In London, you have Wi-Fi at your hotel and in many cafes, so download offline maps and series at night and save your data for when you're out and about.
+Here's a general guide for normal use:

-Duration Light use (maps, chat, social media) Heavy use (video, hotspot, cloud photos)
+Duration Light usage (maps, chat, social media) Intensive usage (video, hotspot, cloud photos)

 3 days 1-2 GB 3-5 GB